Refined Cluster Robust Inference: Introduction

-A cluster pairs bootstrap might be a popular choice for asymptotic refinement, but our proposed method has a few advantages over the cluster pairs bootstrap.\footnote{The residual bootstrap cannot be applied for cluster robust inference when the sample sizes vary across clusters.} First and most importantly, existing simulation studies show that the cluster pairs bootstrap does not perform well with a small number of clusters.
-For example, \cite{cameron2008bootstrap} use a simulation design based on \cite{bertrand2004much} and explain that the poor performance of the cluster pairs bootstrap is due to the fact that the resampled values of the Gram matrix $X'X$ are nearly singular.
-Our approach of analytically inverting the Cram\'er-Edgeworth expansion avoids this problem by not resampling $X'X$ while achieving asymptotic refinement.
-Second, the cluster pairs bootstrap uses independence across $X_1,\ldots,X_G$, while our expansion does not require it.
+The benefits of the proposed method can be better understood when comparing it with the existing methods.
+Among them, the pairs cluster bootstrap might be a natural choice for small sample inference, but our proposed method has a few advantages.\footnote{The residual bootstrap cannot be applied for cluster robust inference when cluster sizes vary across clusters.} First and most importantly, existing simulation studies show that the pairs cluster bootstrap does not perform well with a small number of clusters.
+For example, \cite{cameron2008bootstrap} use a simulation design based on \cite{bertrand2004much} and explain that the poor performance of the pairs cluster bootstrap is due to the fact that the resampled values of the Gram matrix $\frac{1}{G}\sum_{g=1}^GX_{g}'X_{g}$ are nearly singular.\footnote{\citet[p.394]{djogbenou2019asymptotic} also state that the ``fundamental problem'' of the pairs cluster bootstrap is that the resampled data has different values of $X_1,\ldots,X_G$ than the original data.} Our approach of analytically inverting the Cram\'er-Edgeworth expansion avoids this problem by not resampling $\frac{1}{G}\sum_{g=1}^GX_{g}'X_{g}$ while achieving asymptotic refinement.
+Second, the pairs cluster bootstrap uses independence across $X_1,\ldots,X_G$, while our expansion does not require it.
 We allow $X_1,\ldots,X_G$ to be correlated, e.g., through adaptive randomization.
-Third, the standard proof for the cluster pairs bootstrap's asymptotic refinement \citep[e.g.,][]{liu1988bootstrap,hall2013bootstrap} excludes discrete regressors.
-To apply the results from \citet[Ch.5]{hall2013bootstrap} to the regression framework, we need to impose the Cram\'er's condition on the regressors, but the Cram\'er's condition fails for discrete random variables \citep[p.207]{bhattacharya2010normal}.\footnote{We could not find a sufficient condition for the cluster pairs bootstrap's asymptotic refinement that allows for discrete regressors and non-identical distributions.
-A weaker version of the Cram\'er's condition has been proposed, e.g., in \cite{bai1991edgeworth}, but the cluster pairs bootstrap's asymptotic refinement without the classical Cram\'er's condition is beyond the scope of this paper.} Last, our proposed critical value has a closed-form expression, and for this reason, its computation is much faster than resampling.
+Third, the standard proof for the pairs cluster bootstrap's asymptotic refinement \citep[e.g.,][]{liu1988bootstrap,hall1992bootstrap} excludes discrete regressors.
+To apply the results from \citet[Ch.5]{hall1992bootstrap} to the regression framework, we need to impose the Cram\'er condition on the regressors; however, the Cram\'er condition fails for discrete random variables \citep[p.207]{bhattacharya2010normal}.\footnote{We could not find a sufficient condition for the pairs cluster bootstrap's asymptotic refinement that allows for discrete regressors and non-identical distributions.
+A weaker version of the Cram\'er condition has been proposed, e.g., in \cite{bai1991edgeworth}, but the pairs cluster bootstrap's asymptotic refinement without the classical Cram\'er condition is beyond the scope of this paper.} Lastly, our proposed critical value has a closed-form expression, and for this reason, its computation is much faster than resampling.